Scott47/laughter-as-medicine/README.md

 # Laughter As Medicine

-An app for rendering random jokes and selecting jokes that are funny to you or not funny to you.
+An app for rendering random jokes from [https://official-joke-api.appspot.com/random_joke](https://official-joke-api.appspot.com/random_joke).
+Users can save jokes they find funny or not funny.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run this application: